Visitor Information

 Exceptions may be made if the person provides support for the following:

-• Essential Caregivers or Support Persons may attend as they are not casual visitors but rather someone chosen by the patient or their Substitute Decision Maker to assist with the daily care of the patient.
+- An Essential Caregiver or Support Person may attend as they are not casual visitors but rather someone chosen by the patient or their Substitute Decision Maker to assist with the daily care of the patient.

 The maximum number of persons (Essential Caregivers, Support Persons or Visitors) per individual at one time is based on room space; exceptions can be made; please contact your loved one’s care team to discuss your family’s needs.